miroadamy-practice/dive-into-docker/own/notes1.md

 See
 https://store.docker.com/images/dotnet?tab=description

-## Chapter 6 - Docker in the real world
+# Chapter 6 - Docker in the real world

+## Creating a Docker file

 See ../src/06-docker-in-the-real-world/03-creating-a-dockerfile-part-1/Dockerfile